Carm01/DeezerPlaylist_To_XLSX/README.md

 # Deezer_To_XLSX
-generates a lists of songs from a specified play list ( must have Deezer premium to use )
+generates a lists of songs from a specified play list ( must have Deezer premium to use ) to a excel spreadsheet